raph2d68/ML-project-road_seg/README.md

 **1. Run prediction separately from submission**

-Run the prediction, and run post-processing if enabled.
+Run the prediction, and run post-processing if enabled in order to update ressource_files/prediction images.
 ```
 $ python prediction.py
 ```

 **2. Run prediction, and make a submission from test images**

-Run the complete project
+In order to obtain the csv file of our final_submission, use **run.py** without post_processing.
+That will gather images from the ressource_files/prediction folder and generate a submission file.
 ```
 $ python run.py
 ```